KrzysztofGG/ISFSystem/README.md

 # ISFSystem App
 ## What does it do?
 This is an app that lets you determine the most<br/>
-optimal for the employees to prepare the orders. <br/>
+optimal way for the employees to prepare the orders. <br/>
 It requires 2 json files:
  - file with data about a store for the given day <br/>
-   (list of employees, time of start and hour of time) (store.json)
+   (list of employees, time of start and hour of start) (store.json)
- - second contains informations about orders specifics (orders.json)
+ - second contains information about each order's specifics (orders.json)

 ## Running
 To run the app use this command:<br/>